BabDev/WebSocketBundle/docs/default-configuration.md

         # The firewalls from which the session token can be used; can be an array, a string, or null to allow all firewalls.
         firewalls:            null
-    storage:

-      # The type of storage for the websocket server authentication tokens.
-      type:                 in_memory # One of "in_memory"; "psr_cache"; "service", Required

-      # The cache pool to use when using the PSR cache storage.
-      pool:                 null

-      # The service ID to use when using the service storage.
-      id:                   null
   server:

     # An identifier for the websocket server, disclosed in the response to the WELCOME message from a WAMP client.